 How to write ad copy that sells

-Looking for sure-fire tips for writing ad copy?
-There’s no one-size-fits-all secret, but these strategies can help you make your mark.
+There’s no one-size-fits-all secret, but the following strategies can help you make your mark.

 Know your audience